davidcai/blog/content/posts/angular-factory-pattern.md

 ## Move Declarations to Top

-To push good readability further, it will be nice to have interface declarations precede implementations, just like how we define angular components:
+To push good readability further, I will move declarations above implementations, just like how we define Angular components.
+Here is an example of Angular controller definition:

 ~~~js
 //